-I am not always a fan of minty things.
-In many instances I find the flavor too overpowering.
-Every once in a while I will eat a perfectly minted something or other and let out an uncontrollable MMMmmmmm.
+I am not always a fan of minty things because in most cases I find the flavor too overpowering.
+I have always been a fan of a simple Chocolate Layer Cake.
+However, every once in a while I will eat a perfectly minted something or other and let out an uncontrollable MMMmmmmm.
 These cupcakes?
 Perfectly pepperminty.
 Just the right amount.
 Not too little, not too much.

 Preheat your oven to 350 degrees F and lightly grease 12 muffin cups with cooking spray.

 In a medium bowl, stir together:

 1 teaspoon baking powder